magentabusiness/magentabusiness.github.io/_includes/templates/edge/use-cases/data-filtering/use-case-description.md

 * Tire temperature
 * Pressure in each tire (4x)

-ThingsBoard Edge has the following responsibilities:
+IoT Hub Edge has the following responsibilities:
  * **Collects readings** from 10 sensors
  * **Pushes to the cloud** only "distance" readings